loveencounterflow/coffeenode-chr/README.md

     L = 0xdd63
     codepoint = ( H - 0xD800 ) * 0x400 + ( L - 0xDC00 ) + 0x10000

-we find that the result `0x24563` does point to 𤕣, an archaic variant of the modern Chinese character 龜.
+we find that the result `0x24563` does point to 𤕣 (an archaic variant of the modern Chinese character 龜).
+So it becomes clear that JavaScript *can* deal with 'astral texts' (rendering it in what has become known as *mojibake* 文字化け or *krüsel-krüsel*)—provided that programmers do respect surrogates.